 Exhibit on the fight to restore water flow to Mono Lake

-opening and formed a partnership with the remaining residents.
+The local water utility, which was exempt, saw an opening and formed a partnership with the remaining residents.

 They then sold their water rights to Los Angeles for so much money that everyone involved could retire for life.

 Los Angeles water engineers dammed all but two of the streams feeding Mono Lake (forming Granite Lake, among others) and sent the water southward.

 While this took care of the local ranchers and LA residents, it has a disastrous effect

 Without the stream flow to replenish water, the lake shrank and shrank

 Huge alkali salt flats appeared where the lake once was.